-The College advises its employees of campus activities through several publications: The Spectrum, The Cowl, Providence Digest, and Providence magazine.
-All of the publications are available without charge and are distributed on campus.
+The College advises its employees of campus activities through several publications including The Cowl, the student newspaper, and Providence College Magazine, which is published twice a year and mailed to alumni and parents of current undergraduates.
+The publications are available without charge and are distributed on campus.

-ATM SERVICES
+ATM Services

-For the convenience of the College community, two automated bank teller machines (ATM) are located on the lower level of the Slavin Center.
+For the convenience of the College community, two automated bank teller machines (ATM) are located on the lower level of Slavin Center.